AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/create-a-sales-campaign.md

    >[!NOTE]
    >
    >"Days" are not the number of days between actions, but the day within the sequence.
-For example, if your campaign is going to last 7 days, entering '3' means the action will go out on day 3 of 7, **not** 3 days later.
+For example, if your Sales Campaign is going to last 7 days, entering '3' means the action will go out on day 3 of 7, **not** 3 days later.

-1. Make sure you customize scheduling and reply options, such as skipping weekends (which is awesome) by visiting the **Settings Tab** for your Campaign.
+1. Make sure you customize scheduling and reply options, such as skipping weekends (which is awesome) by visiting the **Settings Tab** for your Sales Campaign.

    ![](assets/create-a-sales-campaign-8.png)

-Now it's time to start adding people to your campaign!
+Now it's time to start adding people!

 >[!MORELIKETHIS]
 >